DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

         cd test
         gbtest

     That should be enough.
-However, the above script may fail on Linux to compile the libgraphblas_matlab.so (for MATLAB) or libgraphblas.so (for Octave), because of a cmake issue (where cmake cannot find its required libraries when used with system('cmake ...') inside MATLAB.
+However, the above script may fail if the graphblas_install script is unable to use "system ('cmake ...')" to use cmake to build GraphBLAS.

-    If this happens, then you will need to first compile the GraphBLAS library outside of MATLAB/Octave, instead of using the graphblas_install.m script.
+    If this happens, the script will print a set of commands you can type in your system shell to first compile the GraphBLAS library outside of MATLAB/Octave, instead of using the graphblas_install.m script.
+Use those instructions, or continue with the following (both should work OK):

     Suppose your copy of GraphBLAS is in /home/me/GraphBLAS.
 For MATLAB on Linux/Mac, compile libgraphblas_matlab.so (.dylib on the Mac) with: